diasurgical/devilutionX/docs/installing.md

 ### .3dsx installation

 - Copy `devilutionx.3dsx` into `sd:/3ds/devilutionx/`.
-- Copy the MPQ files to `sd:/3ds/devilutionx/`.
+- Copy the MPQ files into `sd:/3ds/devilutionx/`.
+- Copy the `CharisSILB.ttf` font file into `sd:/3ds/devilutionx/`.
 - Launch `devilutionx.3dsx` with the [Homebrew Launcher](https://github.com/fincs/new-hbmenu).
     - *Note:* When the Hellfire .mpqs are installed you can still launch regular Diablo by passing `--diablo` to `devilutionx.3dsx`.

 ### .cia installation

-- Copy `devilutionx.cia` to your SD card and install with a title manager, e.g. [FBI](https://github.com/Steveice10/FBI). `devilutionx.cia` can be removed after being installed.
+- Copy `devilutionx.cia` to your SD card.
 - Copy the MPQ files to `sd:/3ds/devilutionx/`.
+- Install `devilutionx.cia` with a title manager (e.g. [FBI](https://github.com/Steveice10/FBI)).
+    - `devilutionx.cia` can be removed after being installed.
 - Launch Diablo from your 3DS Homemenu.

 </details>